Menu

 Where to Buy Drones?

-Major cities like Hanoi, Da Nang, and Ho Chi Minh City (Saigon) have official DJI authorized stores (look for DJI by VJO or DJI Store Vietnam).
-These stores offer everything from new drones to accessories (propellers, batteries, ND filters).
+Major cities like Hanoi, Da Nang and Ho Chi Minh City have official DJI authorized stores, such as DJI by VJO or DJI Store Vietnam.
+These stores usually offer new drones, propellers, batteries, ND filters and other accessories.

 Where to Repair?